Ethical Tea: From Organic Tea to Fairtrade

 We therefore encourage you to purchase Fairtrade tea, as this increases the likelihood that the tea farmers and tea producers are receiving adequate wages and work in decent conditions.
 Although purchasing Fairtrade tea is not a perfect solution, it is a start!

 Your daily cup of tea may also be harming the environment, particularly if the tea bags contain plastic.
 Plastic is sometimes used to seal tea bags together, which means they cannot be recycled and, even worse, you may be drinking microplastics!
+Research by consumer organisations including Which? has highlighted the presence of microplastic particles in some conventional tea bags, making the switch to plastic-free tea bags an important consideration for health-conscious consumers.
 Fortunately, many companies offer plastic-free tea bags, so this can be easily avoided.

 Our research findings: the lack of Fairtrade tea brands